-On March 7, 2023, Airship AI Holdings, Inc. changed its name from Super Simple AI, Inc. Airship AI Holdings, Inc. (the "Company" or "Airship") is a holding company that executes business through its wholly owned subsidiary, Airship AI, Inc. ("Airship AI").
+Airship AI Holdings, Inc. (the "Company" or "Airship") is a holding company incorporated in Delaware that executes business through its wholly owned subsidiary, Airship AI, Inc. ("Airship AI").
 Prior to the formation of Super Simple AI, Inc. in 2022, the Company operated as Airship AI, Inc. (formerly known as JDL Digital Systems, Inc.).
-Super Simple AI, Inc. was formed in January 2022 through a share exchange with JDL Digital Systems, Inc. JDL Digital Systems, Inc. was incorporated under the laws of the State of Washington on June 30, 2003.
+On March 7, 2023, Super Simple AI, Inc. changed its name to Airship AI Holdings, Inc. Super Simple AI, Inc. was formed in January 2022 through a share exchange with JDL Digital Systems, Inc. JDL Digital Systems, Inc. was incorporated under the laws of the State of Washington on June 30, 2003.

-On December 21, 2023, the Company completed the merger contemplated by the Merger Agreement, dated as of June 27, 2023 and amended on September 22, 2023, by and among BYTE Acquisition Corp. ("BYTS"), BYTE Merger Sub, Inc., a Washington corporation and a direct, wholly-owned subsidiary of BYTS ("Merger Sub"), and Airship AI
+On December 21, 2023, the Company completed the merger contemplated by the Merger Agreement, dated as of June 27, 2023 and amended on September 22, 2023, by and among BYTE Acquisition Corp. ("BYTS"), BYTE Merger Sub, Inc., a Washington corporation and a direct, wholly-owned subsidiary of BYTS ("Merger Sub"), and Airship AI.

 Effective December 21, 2023, Merger Sub merged with and into Airship AI with Airship AI as the surviving corporation.
 Thus, Airship AI became a wholly-owned subsidiary of the Company.
-In connection with the merger, Airship AI changed its name to "Airship AI, Inc." See Note 13-Reverse Recapitalization for additional information.
+In connection with the merger, Airship AI changed its name from "Airship AI Holdings, Inc." to "Airship AI, Inc." See Note 11 - Reverse Recapitalization for additional information.